mzazon/awesome-cloud-projects/aws/computer-vision-solutions-rekognition/computer-vision-solutions-rekognition.md

    echo "Please add your test images to the sample-images/ directory" echo "Include: face photos, scenes with objects, images with text, and test content"

-   # Upload all images to S3
+   # Upload all images to S3 with appropriate content type
    if [ "$(ls -A sample-images/)" ]; then
        aws s3 cp sample-images/ s3://${BUCKET_NAME}/images/ \
-           --recursive
+           --recursive \
+           --content-type "image/jpeg"
        echo "✅ Uploaded sample images to S3" else
        echo "⚠️  No sample images found.
 Please add images to sample-images/ directory"